Toys given away:

 “I don't think I'm ready for animals yet.”

-When Choose Life Toymakers set up a booth at the Fourth of July Art in the Park, Max came by to check it out.
-He ended up staying five hours, watching, as we all did, kids, parents and grandparents come into our booth to select a free toy.
-We watched people stuff money into our donation jars – even if they didn't take a toy.
+When Choose Life Toymakers set up a booth at the Fourth of July Art in the Park, Max came and helped, watching kids, parents and grandparents come into our booth to select a free toy.

-He told me that he enjoyed the dynamic of everyone seeing the mission fulfilled together.
-Since January, he had been coming into a little workshop and mostly cutting toys and then they went to another volunteer for finishing.
+He enjoyed the dynamic of other volunteers, seeing the mission fulfilled together.
+Since January, he had been coming into a little workshop, cutting toys for two hours a week.
 For the first time, he saw the big picture.
-He got to see the value of the mission in the kids' reactions.
+He saw the value of the mission in the kids' reactions.

 “People didn't know how to deal with the toys being free; we caught them off guard,” he said.